HsuShihHsueh/scClass/README.md

 Attributes    | default | -
 ----------    |----     |---
-EPOCH         |10       |HyperParameter
+EPOCH         |xx       |HyperParameter
-BATCH_SIZE    |5000     |HyperParameter, if your PC out of RAM when training, you can lower down this parameter LR            |0.001    |HyperParameter num_in        |45,468   |the number of input  parameter num_out       |13       |the number of output parameter num_acc_train |1,000    |since the training set will be huge, the number of data(randomly) calculating training accuracy ratio_train   |0.7      |the ratio of the data assign to training set ratio_val     |0.2      |the ratio of the data assign to validation set, lower this parameter if your PC out of RAM ratio_test    |0.1      |the ratio of the data assign to testing set, lower this parameter if your PC out of RAM
+BATCH_SIZE    |xxxx     |HyperParameter, if your PC out of RAM when training, you can lower down this parameter LR            |x.xxx    |HyperParameter num_in        |xx,xxx   |the number of input  parameter num_out       |xx       |the number of output parameter num_acc_train |x,xxx    |since the training set will be huge, the number of data(randomly) calculating training accuracy ratio_train   |x.x      |the ratio of the data assign to training set ratio_val     |x.x      |the ratio of the data assign to validation set, lower this parameter if your PC out of RAM ratio_test    |x.x      |the ratio of the data assign to testing set, lower this parameter if your PC out of RAM

 #### Class